mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. option:: --port-range

    The port range to use for finding running servers in the form start:end.
-   Applies to Windows only and is ignored if :option:`--show-servers` is not specified.
+   Applies only to Windows and is ignored if :option:`--show-servers` is not specified.
 Default is 3306:3333.

 .. option:: --server=<server>

-   Connection information for the server in the form:
+   Connection information for the server in the format:
-   <user>:<password>@<host>:<port>:<socket> Specify this option multiple times
+   <user>:<password>@<host>:<port>:<socket> Use this option multiple times
-   for seeing the information from additional servers.
+   to see information for multiple servers.

 .. option:: --show-defaults